Skip to content

 Symptom: Pods stay in Pending state.

 This typically means KWOK’s Stage configurations are missing.
-Ensure kwok.yaml is present or recreate the cluster:
+Ensure the kwok/ directory is present or recreate the cluster:

 Terminal window